It’s tough trying to decipher what to tip from country to country, and many have no clue about how much much gratuity to leave or offer.

-Tipping is not generally expected.
 It is not custom to tip in Denmark because wages are usually high.
 However, leaving a 10% tip is always appreciated.
 Ultimately, it is up to you whether you want to tip or not, especially in the case of exceptional service.

-In France service must be included in the price of a restaurant bill by law so no need to tip, although it is customary to round your bill to include a little more.
+In France service must be included in the price of a restaurant bill by law so no need to tip, although it is customary to round up your bill to include a little more.
 At hotels leave 1-2€ for housekeeping and porters.
 This is not true of bars so you should use your discretion if you feel you have got particularly good service or not.
 Generally, it is expected to give porters 0.50€ – 1.00€ per bag, housekeepers 1.00€ – 1.50€ per day, It is customary to tip your taxi driver 10%.

 Tipping is not very common in Germany.
-Service is not generally included at restaurants but a discretionary tip of 5-10% is expected.
+Service is not generally included at restaurants – a discretionary tip of 5-10% is expected.
 At hotels housekeeping and porters expect 2-3€.
 Taxi drivers expect 10-15% tips.
 Most restaurants and stores, and even hotels, only accept cash in Germany.

-At restaurants a discretionary charge of 5-10% is expected.
+At restaurants, a discretionary charge of 5-10% is expected.
 At hotels, a discretionary tip of 4-5% is the norm.
 Taxi drivers do not expect to be tipped.
 In hotels, it is customary to tip the porter/bellboy around 1€ per bag.

 No tip is expected in restaurants throughout Italy, as you will normally be charged a coperto (cover charge) on top of your bill.
-However it will be much appreciated if you have had a good service to leave a bit extra.
+However, it will be much appreciated if you have had a good service to leave a bit extra.

 At restaurants expect to pay 10-15% tips.
 At hotels a discretionary tip of LM5 for housekeeping and for porters and bar staff LM1 is adequate.
 Taxi drivers expect LM 1-2.
 Every one else between 10-50c.

 Tipping in Netherlands is not really expected.
 However, rounding up the bill in restaurants is common.
-Restaurants charge 10% but where service is not include leave a tip of 10%.
+Restaurants charge 10% but where service is not included leave a tip of 10%.
 At hotels, tip as you please but taxis expect 5 per cent or round up the fare.
 Tipping taxi drivers is not common but you can leave 1-2€.

-New Zealanders are usually paid good wages so a tip will be a good suprise.
+New Zealanders are usually paid good wages so a tip will be a good surprise.
 Tipping is not part of the culture unless service is exceptional.
 However, as Americans continue to visit, tipping is becoming more and more popular.

 In Portugal tipping is common only in the very touristic areas such as Lisbon and Algarve.
 At restaurants leave around 5%.
 Hotels tend to charge between 5-19%.
 Where service is not included leave the concierge and porters 2€.
 Taxi drivers expect 5-10%.

 Most restaurants include a service charge at a rate of 5-10%.
 Where not included leave a tip between 5-10%.
 Hotels charge around 5% but where it is not included leave housekeeping and porters 4-5 Lei per day.
-In taxis, round up the fare and cloack room, car-park and toilet attendants expect between 2-3 Lei.
+In taxis, round up the fare and cloak room, car-park and toilet attendants expect between 2-3 Lei.